Huge blow for Boris Johnson as two senior UK government ministers resign – KION546

 ™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Luke McGee, Sarah Dean, Luke Henderson and Lauren Kent contributed reporting.
+CNN’s Luke McGee, Sarah Dean, Luke Henderson, Lauren Kent, Jorge Engels and Maija Ehlinger contributed reporting.

 Comments